 Lock/Unlock Kit (x2) - The humped metal striker plates under the toe levers that enable ski & locked modes.
 Comes with thin springs to control the lever tension.

-Race Toe Lever (x1) - A replacement toe lever which also works to upgrade pre-2011 toes for the lock / unlock kit to be ISMF compatible.
+Old Race Toe Lever (x1) - A replacement toe lever for model years up to 2015, e.g. 145 & 165.
+Also works to upgrade pre-2011 toes using the lock / unlock kit to be ISMF compatible.

 Race Toe Lever Springs (x2) - Replacement springs for the toe levers if yours were damaged or scattered to the wind.